A fairytale ascent

 Austrian National Library Vienna, OEGZ/H10378/4

 After the war, the Rothschild family remains in the USA.
-From there, Clarice von Rothschild applied for the return of her art treasures and property.
+From there, Clarice von Rothschild applies for the return of her art treasures and real estate.
 Initially, her application is complicated by the fact that her Viennese properties are located in the area belonging to the Soviet occupation zone.
-Clarice can claim that she is a British citizen and therefore belongs to a nation that is an ally of the Soviet Union.
-The property is returned to her.
-The palace in Theresianumgasse had been so destroyed during the war that it had to be demolished.
-The works of art are also restituted.
-But Clarice had to pay a high price to be allowed to export them to the USA: She has to hand over over 200 works of art to Austrian museums as a „dedication“.
+Clarice can invoke her British citizenship and thus her belonging to a nation that is an ally of the Soviet Union.
+The real estate returned to her.
+The palace in Theresianumgasse had been so destroyed during the war that it has to be demolished.
+The artworks are also restituted.
+Yet, in order to be permitted to export them to the United States, Clarice must pay a high price: she is required to part with over 200 works of art as a ‘dedication’ to Austrian museums.
 This is because the Republic of Austria invokes the Export Prohibition Act for nationally valuable artefacts.

 Bavarian State Painting Collections, on permanent loan from HypoVereinsbank, Member of UniCredit/Photography Elisabeth Greil

-Clarice von Rothschild was finally able to bring Boucher's painting to the USA.
-Decades later, she put it on the market in New York.
-The Bayerische Hypotheken- und Wechselbank acquired it in 1971 and gave it on permanent loan to the Alte Pinakothek in Munich, where Madame de Pompadour is the centrepiece of the French section.
+Clarice von Rothschild is finally able to bring Boucher's painting to the USA.
+Decades later, she puts it on the market in New York.
+The Bayerische Hypotheken- und Wechselbank acquires it in 1971 and permanently loans it to the Alte Pinakothek in Munich, where Madame de Pompadour is the centrepiece of the French section.

 Courtesy of National Gallery of Art Archives, Washington.
 Craig Hugh Smyth Papers - Photographs.

-Curiously, the replica of the famous Boucher painting was located at the end of the Second World War. just a few steps away.
-It had been looted by the French branch of the Rothschilds during the German occupation of France.
-US troops seized it in a depot, brought it to the Munich Central Collecting Point and returned it to its rightful owners.
+Curiously, the replica of the famous Boucher painting was located just a few steps away at the end of the Second World War.
+It had been looted from the French branch of the Rothschilds during the German occupation of France.
+US troops secured it in a depot, took it to the Munich Central Collecting Point and returned it to its rightful owners.

 Public domain, via Google Arts&Culture

-For a long time, the institutions that profited from the art theft found it legitimate to hold on to the Rothschilds' cultural assets and rejected demands for their return.
-However, a rethink began at the end of the 1990s, triggered by the confiscation of two paintings by Egon Schiele by the New York public prosecutor's office.
+For a long time, the institutions that profited from the art looting found it legitimate to hold on to the Rothschilds' cultural assets and rejected demands for their return.
+However, at the end of the 1990s, a shift in thinking began, triggered by the seizure of two paintings by Egon Schiele by the New York District Attorney's Office.
 The artworks had been loaned to New York from the Leopold Museum in Vienna for a special exhibition, but were suspected of being looted art.
-As a result, the Austrian Federal Ministry for Education and Cultural Affairs decides to systematically examine collections and archives for looted art.
+As a result, the Austrian Federal Ministry for Education and Cultural Affairs decided to systematically examine collections and archives for looted art.

 Even before the Washington Conference on Looted Art, an art restitution law was drafted in Austria, which was passed at the same time as the Washington Principles in late autumn 1998.
-Since then, numerous works of art can be restituted.
-The restitution law also includes works of art that were looted from their rightful owners but remained in museums after the war as „dedications“ - a forced donation as a condition for the Jewish refugees to be allowed to take their property abroad.
+Since then, numerous works of art have been restituted.
+The restitution law also includes works of art that were looted from their rightful owners but remained in museums after the war as 'dedications' - a forced donation as a condition for the Jewish refugees to be allowed to take their property abroad.

 Merriweather, CC BY-SA 4.0 , via Wikimedia Commons

-Thanks to this new legal situation, the heirs of Clarice and Alphonse von Rothschild received numerous objects back.
+Thanks to this new legal situation, numerous objects were restituted to the heirs of Clarice and Alphonse von Rothschild.
 Today, 186 of them can be admired at the Museum of Fine Arts in Boston - donated to the museum by the descendants.
 Among them are fourteen objects that were intended for the Führer Museum in Linz.
 A remarkable conclusion to the history of a collection that began in the early 19th century and was torn apart and destroyed by the violent regime of the National Socialists.